rdpopov/nvim/README.md

 - terminal_manager.vim - A terminal management helper
   A terminal management helper to spawn/bring up a terminal, and just keep one open.
-- utils.vim - Some vimscipt funcions for quality of life
+- utils.vim - Some vimscipt functions for quality of life
-    - Redir - redirect vim command output to current buffer
+    -  ExecuteMacroOverVisualRange
-    - ExecuteMacroOverVisualRange - Executes a macro over last visual range
+       * executes a macro over all the line in visual selection
+    -  VBlockNorm
-    - VBlockNorm - executes a normal mode command sequence over a block of visual selection
+       * executes a :norm command over all the lines of visual selection, kind of a shorthand
-    - RemoveQFItem - remove item properly from qf list
+    -  RemoveQFItem
-    - HighlightInMotion - searches for word under cursor in a region selected with a vim motion
-    - ChangeInMotion - change word under cursor in a region selected via vim motion.
-Or word from search register in visual mode.
-Interactive select to what to change.
+       * removes an item from qflist
+    -  HighlightInMotion
+       * invoke this and then a text object, ex : ssip - it will operate on the whole paragraph it will then prompt for a pattern that it will highlight in the scope.
+Aimed to be used with SimpleReplace
+    -  SimpleReplace
+       * will replace whatever is in the search register over the last visual selection
+       * it can also split lines and uses sed under the hood so \0 can be used which makes it flexible
 - lang.vim - a helper to enable switching between a predefined list of languages
 - status.lua - A custom statusline implementation